 Recommended by: Daneila, Exploring the Netherlands

-To get to Texel, you need first to get to Den Helder (it’s about 1 hr 20 min from Amsterdam by train/car), then take the ferry to the island.
+To get to Texel, you first need to get to Den Helder (about 1 hr 20 from Amsterdam by train/car), then take the ferry to the island.
 Some of the best things to see and do on Texel include:

 - Climbing the Texel Lighthouse in Cocksdorp